lmiroslaw/AzureBigComputeLabsEMEA/Content/Azure Batch Masterclass Labs/README.md

 ## 6. Create a job and tasks

-You can create a job and the tasks by using the script similar to the script [run_task.sh](run_task.sh).
+You can create a job and the tasks by using the script similar to the script [run_job.sh](run_job.sh).